-Several California private and out-of-state colleges and universities provide transfer guides or transfer course/credit equivalency information which do not constitute an official agreement between DAC and the transfer institution.
+Several California private and out-of-state colleges and universities provide transfer credit (or course) equivalencies or transfer guides which do not constitute an official agreement between DAC and the transfer institution.
 Transfer guides and transfer course/credit equivalencies are not articulation agreements and should be used for general advising purposes only in consultation with a DAC counselor or academic adviser.
 Students are encouraged to review and the transfer credit policy at each college or university prior to applying.

-It is important to understand that transfer guide and transfer course/credit equivalency information is subject to change without notice and does not guarantee an award of transfer credit.
-Final determination for all transferable coursework rests with each college or university admissions office or appropriate academic department.
+It is important to understand that transfer credit/course equivalency and transfer guide information is subject to change without notice and does not guarantee an award of transfer credit.
+Final determination for all transferable coursework rests with each college or university admissions office or appropriate academic department faculty.
 Official evaluation of transferable courses from DAC does not usually occur until after receipt of an admissions application and all required documents are submitted to the transfer institution.

 The information included below does not represent all California private, out-of-state, or international colleges and universities that maintain transfer guides and course/credit equivalencies for DAC.
 Additional schools may be added in the future as information becomes available.

 - Georgia Southern University

 - Kansas State University